12061988/biking-club/README.md

 ## Fixed Bugs

-_ Problem solved width the addition of a Google map at end of our web page
+- Problem solved with the addition of a Google map at end of our web page
 <img width="903" alt="Capture d’écran 2022-08-11 à 13 25 34" src="https://user-images.githubusercontent.com/107476894/184123223-15e33cad-5eab-4c6a-9d2b-ff5891f64197.png">